Blog

 Item Details

-Characteristics Mid-size venue in the DRUM chain.
-Gateway for indie bands
+Characteristic Mid-sized venue in the DRUM group.
+Gateway to indie success

-A mid-size venue in the same chain as DRUM LOGOS.
-With a capacity of 300, it's the perfect size for bands to "take the next step."
-The typical route for Fukuoka musicians is to perform here regularly, build their reputation, and expand their network through back-to-back performances.
+A mid-sized venue in the same DRUM group as DRUM LOGOS.
+With a capacity of 300, it's the perfect size for bands taking their "next step."
+The standard path for Fukuoka musicians is to perform regularly here, build your reputation, and expand your bill-mate network.
 The same building also houses DRUM SON (approximately 200 capacity).

 3. BEAT STATION